Single-qubit universal classifier implemented on an ion-trap quantum device: Results

 In light of these results it is possible to see that the performance of the quantum classifier is comparable to that of classical classifiers when the training dataset has a low feature dimension.
-On the contrary, when datasets with more features are considered.
+On the contrary, when datasets with more features are considered, the performance degrades but are still comparable to simulated results.
 This limitation can be addressed by increasing the flexibility of the model, as it was shown in Ref.~\cite{perez-salinas_data_2020}.
 Two ways to achieve higher flexibility is to either add more layers to the quantum classifier or to change the encoding scheme to one with more degrees of freedom.